 Stand up for others who look ‘different’

-While the body positivity has done a lot, regarding our culture around dieting, fat-shaming and discrimination, it isn’t 100% inclusive and still has a bit to go.
-Lately, the movement has been criticised is becoming less inclusive (the exact opposite of its intention) as slim, white people are usually pushed to the forefront of a body positivity campaign.
+While body positivity has done a lot, regarding our culture around dieting, fat-shaming, and discrimination, it isn’t 100% inclusive and still has a bit to go.
+Lately, the movement has been criticized is becoming less inclusive (the exact opposite of its intention) as slim, white people are usually pushed to the forefront of a body positivity campaign.

 Remember that whatever brands or companies may tell you, the body positivity movement is all about people being comfortable with who they are and normalising bodies of every shape, colour, and sex.